What is biological dentistry?

 Dr. Zandi aims to eliminate toxins from all materials used at Art of Periodontics, and she only uses biocompatible dental materials.
 In addition to titanium implants, suitable patients can have metal-free zirconia dental implants.

-What role does regenerative medicine play in holistic dentistry?
+What role does regenerative medicine play in biological dentistry?

 Regenerative medicine is a technique that employs the power of natural cells to promote healing and tissue regeneration.
 Dr. Zandi uses two types of regenerative medicine: